tmartin-m/datafun-04-notebooks/01-machine-setup/MACHINE-SETUP.md

 1. Enable file extensions and view hidden files and folders for your operating system:
    - [01-view-hidden-files-and-extensions.md](01-view-hidden-files-and-extensions.md)

-2. Install (or Verify) a Package Manager based on your operating system.
-Choose 1:
+2. Optional: Install (or Verify) a Package Manager based on your operating system.
+Experienced users may choose to use a package manager.
+For most beginners, we recommend using the direct installers provided in Step 3.
+If you want to try these, choose 1:
    - [Linux: 02a-linux-install-apt.md](02a-linux-install-apt.md)
    - [Mac:   02b-mac-install-brew.md](02b-mac-install-brew.md)
    - [Windows: 02c-windows-install-winget.md](02c-windows-install-winget.md)